fortefairy/dorian-explorer/_essay/02-chapter-ii..md

 itself, with desire for what its monstrous laws have made monstrous and unlawful.
 It has been said that the great events of the world take place in the brain.
-It is in the brain, and the brain only, that the great sins of the world take place also.
-You, Mr. Gray, you yourself, with your rose-red youth and your rose-white boyhood, you have had passions that have made you afraid, thoughts that have filled you with terror, day-dreams and sleeping dreams whose mere memory might stain your cheek with shame—”
+It is in the brain, and the brain only, that the great sins of the world take place also.{% include essay/feature/aside.html text="Oscar Wilde revisits these quote during his time imprisoned in Reading Gaol in his work, De Profundis." %} You, Mr. Gray, you yourself, with your rose-red youth and your rose-white boyhood, you have had passions that have made you afraid, thoughts that have filled you with terror, day-dreams and sleeping dreams whose mere memory might stain your cheek with shame—”